 The Portfolio Assessment Process

-- Relate that knowledge to the course learning outcomes.
+knowledge, and how it relates to the course learning outcomes.

 Submitting Portfolios for Assessment